-- - " To identify hazards and talk to address any hazards

-- notice to the employer.

-- on H&S issues. " To speak up for workers
+- , To actively support good H&S - To identify hazards and talk to address any hazards - notice to the employer. - H&S issues. - To speak up for workers on H&S issues, especially if members are on rehabilitation plans. - To explain to members their rights regarding refusal of unsafe work.

-- plans.

-- " To explain to members their unsafe work.